josephg/egwalker-paper/reg-text.typ

 = Related Work <related-work>

 Eg-walker is an example of a _pure operation-based CRDT_ @polog, which is a family of algorithms that capture a DAG (or partially ordered log) of operations in the form they were generated, and define the current state as a query over that log.
-However, existing publications on pure operation-based CRDTs @Almeida2023 @Bauwens2023 consider only datatypes such as maps, sets, and registers; eg-walker adds a list/text datatype to this family.
+However, existing publications on pure operation-based CRDTs @Almeida2023 @Bauwens2023 present only datatypes such as maps, sets, and registers; eg-walker adds a list/text datatype to this family.

 MRDTs @Soundarapandian2022 are similarly based on a DAG, and use a three-way merge function to combine two branches since their lowest common ancestor; if the LCA is not unique, a recursive merge is used.
 MRDTs for various datatypes have been defined, but so far none offers text with arbitrary insertion and deletion.